NLog/NLog.github.io/_posts/2015-08-27-nlog-4-1-0-is-now-available.md

 The main cause was the change of behavior of `Log(string message, Exception ex)`.
 This call should be replaced by `Log(Exception ex, string message)` in NLog 4.0.

-Changing al those calls can be difficult at once.
+Changing all those calls can be difficult at once.
 So we have introduced the following option:

   {% highlight xml %}
 <nlog exceptionLoggingOldStyle='true'>